carlgogo/exoimaging_challenge/pages/context.md

 Computer science and machine learning fields have a long tradition conducting data challenges and competitions.
 Repositories of benchmark (curated) datasets are an integral part of the field of machine learning.
 We want to integrate these practices to the field of high-contrast imaging.
 In the future, the process of testing new algorithms will be much straightforward and robust, once the community adopts the standard metrics (with their open-source implementations) and the benchmark library resulting from this challenge.

-## Timeline

-Our goal is to launch this data challenge in the fall of 2018, as soon as we finish ironing out the last details.
-In particular, we are considering the organization of a workshop on image processing for exoplanet direct imaging that could at the same time host a hackathon session for the participants of the data challenge.
-Please contact the organizers if you have questions, suggestions or are willing to provide support of any kind.